PASUPULASAITEJA/MindGuardAI/README.md

 ## Synopsis

-MindGuard is an academic mental health and psychological support platform that transitions student care from a reactive model to a proactive, preventive system.
-By integrating student self-reflections (text/voice journals), standardized clinical surveys (PHQ-9 and GAD-7), and an NLP processing pipeline, the system automatically stratifies risk to deliver tailored self-help resources or escalate high-risk cases directly to counselor triage queues.
+**MindGuardAI** is an academic mental health and psychological support platform that transitions student care from a reactive model to a proactive, preventive system.
+By integrating student self-reflections (text/voice journals), standardized clinical surveys (PHQ-9 and GAD-7), real-time behavioral digital biomarkers, in-chat cognitive behavioral therapy (CBT) micro-modules, and an NLP processing pipeline, the system automatically stratifies risk to deliver tailored self-help resources, emergency SOS assistance, or direct counselor triage queue escalation.

 ### Table of Contents